-You may be the ultimate travel planner, perhaps you prefer an organized tour, or maybe you just like to go, wander and see what happens.
+You may be the ultimate travel planner.
+Perhaps you prefer an organized tour.
+Maybe you just like to go, wander, and see what happens.
 Regardless of your travel style, some solo travel planning is a good idea.

 Planning a solo trip may require more attention than any other kind.
 After all, it's all up to you.
 So, for your own safety and peace of mind, it's good to have some planning done in advance.